jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 Until this fix has been implemented, the AUS.IDX-AUD is not really usable.

-**Note:** There is still a fix needed for candle alignment policy changes.
-This will be ready soon too.

 ### YAML configuration is becoming huge - **solved, implemented, available in main**

 Given the number of “abnormalities” we need to support, the YAML file is at risk of becoming very large.
 I plan to add support for an include pattern so the configuration can be split into separate files by section, override, and similar concerns.